 On November 25, 1941, he was called to federal

 service with the 32nd Tank Company of the

 Wisconsin National Guard which was now A

 Company, 192nd Tank Battalion.
 Traveling

-training that he qualified as a tank driver.
+that he qualified as a tank driver and machine

-In the fall of 1941, Robert took part in
+In the late summer of 1941, Robert took part in

 rest of the battalion learned that they were